2024-foundations-software/fetch-faux-data-demo/README.md

 The `EventTable` component displays event-related data in a table format.
 This displays all of the donors who might potentially attend an event in a city, or a number of cities.

+# Building your own server.

+In the directory `ItemCheckerDemo` there is a simple server that can be used to serve the data for the application.
+This server is written in typescript and uses the express framework.

+I have provided two implementations of the database for the server.  the first is a JSONFileContainer and the other is a SQLiteContainer.
+The JSONFileContainer is a simple implementation that reads and writes to a JSON file.
+The SQLiteContainer is a more robust implementation that uses a SQLite database to store the data.
+The SQLiteContainer is the default implementation.

+The client has been updated to illustrate these changes.
+The client now has a new tab called `Item Creator` that allows you to create new items in the database.
+The client also has a new tab called `Item Editor` that allows you to edit items in the database. and there is a user login tab.
+The user login tab is functional in that it allows you to specify a user name and it gets stored in sessionStorage.
+Because the user is stored in sessionStorage you can experiment with different users by opening the application in different tabs.

+The launch.json file has been updated to include a launch configuration for the server.
+This allows you to start the server from within Visual Studio Code.

 ### Disclaimer

 This code is provided as is.
 It is intended for educational purposes only and should not be used in production environments without proper testing and validation.